xsigmu06/Digital-electronics-2/Labs/Project/README.md

 |100 - 125 | 1 |
 | >125 | 0 |

 In TIM1 overflow interrupt we change also the lenght of pulse for speaker (i.e frequency of sound for speaker speaker) on same distance limits as on LCD.
+Variable  TIM2_STOP is the value which is changed.
 Overflow is disabled when counter reaches the TIM2_STOP value.
 The overflow on TIM2 is enabled again, when TIM1 overflows.
 Frequency of speaker depends on closer object.
+### Functions
+#### displayResult

+This function provides all outputs on LCD and UART.
+Data are send only when the value of distance is changed.
+We have three states, which can be displayed:

+**1.** Distance is smaller than 2 cm - "*<2 cm*" is displayed
+**2.** Distance between 2 - 400 cm - Absolute value is displayed
+**3.** Distance > 400 cm - "*>400 cm*" is displayed

+#### lcd_clear

+The function clears the part of display, where the value of distance is shown.

 ## Video/Animation

 *Write your text here*